b4b0y4/simpleDapp/README.md

 # simpleDapp
 A simple dapp front end template for interacting with simple smart contract.
-It allows users to perform simple functions directly from the user interface.

 ## Features